 This rational philosophy was an ideological reflection of the revolutionary bourgeoisie's struggle against the church, the aristocracy and the absolute monarchy.
 It represented a fierce attack on the ideology of the Old Order.
 In the end, the kingdom of Reason became nothing more than the idealised kingdom of the bourgeoisie.
 Bourgeois property became one of the essential rights of man.
 The revolutionary materialists paved the way for the new bourgeois society and the domination of new private property forms.
 "Different times, different circumstances, a different philosophy," stated Denis Diderot (1713 - 1784).

 The new materialism, although a revolutionary advance, tended to be very rigid and mechanical.
 These new philosophers attacked the church and denied the self-sufficiency of the soul and held that man was simply a material body as all other animals and inorganic bodies.
 Man was regarded as a more complex and more delicate mechanism than other bodies.
-According to La Mettrie (1709 - 1751) in his principal work Man the Machine, "We are instruments endowed with feeling and memory."
+According to Denis Diderot, in his conversation with D’Alembert, "We are instruments endowed with feeling and memory."

 For the French materialists the origin of knowledge - the discovery of objective truth - lay through the action of nature on our senses.
 The planets and man's place within the solar system and nature itself was fixed.
 For them, it was a clockwork world, where everything had its logical static place, and where the impulse for movement came from outside.
 The whole approach, while materialist, was mechanical, and failed to grasp the living reality of the world.
 It could not grasp the universe as a process, as matter undergoing continuous change.
 This weakness led to the false dichotomy between the material world and the world of ideas.
 And this dualism opened the door to idealism.